jibasham/trading/docs/design-analysis.md

 ## Executive Summary

-The implementation specification is **well-planned and comprehensive** for an initial MVP, but several architectural concepts from the high-level design are deferred or simplified.
-The gaps are intentional simplifications for initial implementation, but should be documented as known limitations and future work.
+The implementation has **evolved significantly beyond the original MVP scope**.
+Nearly all architectural concepts from the high-level design are now implemented, including backtesting, paper trading, strategy optimization, portfolio allocation, and ML/RL integration.
+The system is production-ready for research use with 328+ passing tests.

+**Key Accomplishments:**
+- Complete hybrid Rust + Python architecture
+- 5 built-in trading strategies with position sizing
+- Paper trading with live quotes and persistent accounts
+- Walk-forward validation and hyperparameter tuning
+- Gymnasium-compatible RL environment
+- Commission and slippage modeling

 ## 1. Whole-to-Parts Analysis: Architecture Vision